tangrams/tangram-docs/pages/styles.md

 ```

 ### style name
-Required _string_.
-Can be anything except the [reserved keywords](yaml.md#reserved-keywords).
+Required _string_, can be anything.
+No default.

 Defines a new custom style.
-No default.
 ```yaml
 styles:
     buildings: